TIBCOSoftware/snappydata/docs/setting_up_odbc_driver-tableau_desktop.md

 6. Click **Connect**.

-7. When connection to the SnappyData Server is established, the **Sign In** option is enabled.
+7. When a connection to SnappyData Server is established, the **Sign In** option is enabled.

 8. Click **Sign In** to log into Tableau.